GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

 #pragma comment(lib, "dxguid.lib")
 ```

-Of course just including the headers isn't enough, we must also link against D3D11 & friends to be able to actually use the stuff declared in the headers, put these `#pragma` in `HelloD3D11.cpp` right below the includes.
+Of course just including the headers isn't enough, we must also link against D3D11 & friends to be able to actually use the stuff declared in the headers, put these `#pragma comment(lib, "PATH_TO_LIB")` in `HelloD3D11.cpp` right below the includes to link these libraries.

 ```cpp
 template <typename T>